 The hit series is set five years after "Return of the Jedi" and tells the story of the Mandalorian, a bounty hunter and his sidekick Grogu (aka Baby Yoda).
 The Mandalorian, or Mando for short, works in the outer reaches of the galaxy, where he is far from the reaches of the newly formed Republic.

 This TV series is a great way for fans to get their "Star Wars" kick, and it's also a good introduction to the franchise as it features a lot of action and adventure, plenty of sci-fi and plenty of comedic moments.
-"The Mandalorian" has been very well received by fans and critics alike (opens in new tab) and currently has two series available to stream, with a third on its way.
+"The Mandalorian" has been very well received by fans and critics alike and season three is available to stream from March 1st with episodes being released weekly.